 Bear in mind that the list above is not comprehensive.
 It touches on key testing types that are mandatory to most CI/CD pipelines.
 Other frequently used tests comprise API Testing, Performance / Load Testing, Stress testing, regression testing, security testing, UI testing, etc. The types of tests included in the Continuous Testing phase depend fundamentally on the needs of the application under test.

 For tests to run smoothly in a Continuous Integration (CI) environment, it is important to run them independently.
 Let’s say that you are building an application to help find restaurants in the city.
 Some of the important workflows for this application would be - users should be able to search the restaurants, login into their accounts, and explore different restaurants based on selected criteria.

 So while creating the test workflow, focus on creating independent test cases to verify each of the features.
 This will help reduce testing time and help identify failures at a feature level.

-3. Cut down on execution time with parallel tests: In serial CI/CD testing, tests are run in a sequence one after the other.
+In serial CI/CD testing, tests are run in a sequence one after the other.
 However, in parallel testing, multiple tests run simultaneously, thus reducing overall execution time.

 Keep in mind, however, that for a parallel test execution suite to run smoothly, factors like the number of processors and the capability of the processors play a very important role.

-4. Use the Quadrant model to decide the type of CI/CD testing: Identifying the types of tests to be included and automated in a CI/CD pipeline can be difficult.
+Identifying the types of tests to be included and automated in a CI/CD pipeline can be difficult.
 However, Agile Testing Quadrants are helpful for the teams to identify and plan the tests to be included, and the resources required for implementation.